 IFC Films released “The Beta Test” in select U.S. cinemas, digital and VOD on November 5, 2021.

-Culture Representation: Taking place in the fictional Haddonfield, Illinois, the horror flick “Halloween Kills” has a predominantly white cast of characters (with a few African Americans) representing the working-class and middle-class.
+Culture Representation: Taking place in 2018, in the fictional Haddonfield, Illinois, the horror flick “Halloween Kills” has a predominantly white cast of characters (with a few African Americans) representing the working-class and middle-class.

 Culture Clash: Serial killer Michael Myers is on the loose again and will murder anyone who gets in his way.